Faucaria tigrina (fow-KAR-ee-uh tig-REE-nuh), the Tiger’s Jaw, is a succulent which belongs to the Aizoaceae family.

 Damp air or high humidity can cause tigrina plants to rot.

-To keep it from rotting, make sure the plants receive fresh air at all times.
+To keep it from rotting, ensure the plants receive fresh air at all times.
 Nonetheless, it is best to keep this plant out of cold drafts.

 Watering and Feeding

 Water the plants thoroughly throughout the summer.
-As the temperature starts to drop, reduce watering or stop doing it altogether.
-Either way it is healthy for the plant.
+As the temperature drops, reduce watering or stop doing it altogether.
+Either way, it is healthy for the plant.

 These plants do not require or need regular fertilizer.

-Feeding Faucaria tiger jaw’s once before the flowering season is enough to ensure it gets all the nutrients it requires to grow and bloom.
+Feeding the Faucaria tiger jaw once before the flowering season is enough to ensure it gets all the nutrients it requires to grow and bloom.